krups/openmct-tutorial/README.md

-# Open MCT Integration Tutorials
+# Open MCT for KRUPS

 This is a fork of the original OpenMCT Tutorial repository that adds database logging to the realtime telemetry received over a serial port.
 Incoming data from the serial port is expected to be in JSON format and is assigned a current timestamp and logged to the SQLite DB.